fstarred/c64-playground/README.md

 #### Printing text with custom font on upper side of the screen

 The font size is 2x2 and is disposed in a way that each letter takes 4 bytes which are consecutively ordered.
-Thus, for printing the 'A' letter, just get the PET relative code, obtain the upper / lower case code with substract the value, multiply by 4 and then get next 4 consecutive bytes.
+Thus, for printing the 'A' letter, just calculate the PET relative code and subtract it to obtain the relative upper/lower case value, multiply by 4 and then get next 4 consecutive bytes.
 The scheme is:

 1|2